Home » Course » Breakfast

 So I consulted the internet.
 Because duh, the internet knows everything.

 The basis of this recipe is inspired by this New York Times recipe.
-I have made some modification, but the basic technique is all them.
+I made some modification, but the basic technique is all them.
 It is genius, because it simplifies bread-making and makes it so accessible to everyone.

 Let’s Make No Knead Cranberry Bread